MercyOkoduwa/MyJourneyUpdates/README.md

 - 🌱 I’m currently learning software testing through linkedln learning and youtube
 - 💞️ I’m looking to collaborate on intensive automation testing
 - 📫 How to reach me - meokoduwa12@gmial.com
-- 😁 I recently stated learning automation with cypress and it has been really interesting to learn.
+- 😁 I recently stated learning automation with cypress and it has been really interesting to learn via this youtube platlist, it is really good. https://www.youtube.com/playlist?list=PLUDwpEzHYYLvA7QFkC1C0y0pDPqYS56iU

 <!---
 MercyOkoduwa/MercyOkoduwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.